Elder Abuse Awareness: Protecting The Most At-Risk

 Reach Out to an Oakland Nursing Home Abuse Attorney Right Away

 Any form of mistreatment in assisted living facilities is unacceptable and intolerable, but elder abuse is reprehensible because of the intent behind it.
 To learn more about legal remedies for yourself or a loved one, please contact Venardi Zurada, LLP.
-We can schedule a no-cost case evaluation at our offices in Oakland, Orinda, or Redding, CA to review the details of your case.
+We can schedule a no-cost case evaluation at our offices in Oakland or Walnut Creek, CA to review the details of your case.